stephanie-w/brainscribble/content/statinf2.md

 $\bar{x} = z \times SE = x\bar \pm 1.96 \times \frac{s}{\sqrt{n}} = 150 \pm 1.96 \times \frac{10}{\sqrt{100}} = 150 \pm \times 1.96 \times 1 = (148.04, 151.96)$

 We are 95% confident that primary school children mean height is between 148.04cm and 151.96cm.

+As the standard deviation of the population $\sigma$ is known in this case, the distribution of the sample mean $\bar X$ is a normal distribution with $\mu$ the only unknown parameter.
+In most of practical case, the parameter $\sigma$ is also unknown, which calls for using the (Student's) t-distribution.

 ## Required sample size for margin of error